hoanghero125/ngjabach-blog/readme.md

-# NgJaBach Blog
+### **_NgJaBach Blog_**

 **Website:** [ngjabach.blog](https://ngjabach.blog)

-**Designed and Developed by:** [@hoanghero125](https://github.com/hoanghero125)
+**Designed and Developed by:** Đỗ Phạm Bảo Hoàng ([Dek](https://github.com/hoanghero125))

 ## Description

-This is the source code for NgJaBach Blog, a personal blog of Nguyen Gia Bach ([@ngjabach](https://github.com/NgJaBach)).
+This is the source code for NgJaBach Blog, a personal blog of ([Nguyen Gia Bach](https://github.com/NgJaBach)).
 The blog serves as a platform for sharing knowledge and insights about AI, machine learning, programming, and emerging technologies.
 It was built to create a space where tech enthusiasts can find valuable information, tutorials, and perspectives on the ever-evolving world of technology.

 ## Tech Stack